nukomeet/estim/readme.md

 ## Future developments

-Adding an angularJS layer to edit the estimated days.
+Adding an angularJS layer to edit the estimated days

 Using Google Drive API to create there the corresponding estimation